 Stryker advised patients implanted with their hip systems to undergo medical evaluations, including X-rays, MRIs and blood tests, to check for dangerously high metal ion levels in the blood.

 The Stryker Rejuvenate and ABG II Modular-Neck Hip Stem were approved by the FDA in June 2008 through the 510(k) fast-track clearance system.
 Under the 510(k), a drug or medical device can be approved for public use without undergoing pre-market clinical trials if it is “substantially similar” to a product already on the market.

 Because Stryker was able to bypass human testing, the hazards of their devices were not evident until much later post-market testing was conducted.

 Despite the associated health risks, Stryker did not issue an official voluntary recall of the Rejuvenate and ABG II Modular-Neck Hip Stem systems until July 6, 2012, after receiving more than 60 reports of adverse health events, including claims of metal toxicity and revision surgery.
 It has stopped production of these products and halted sales.
 It has also offered some compensation for injured patients, including coverage for testing and removal of failed hips but nothing for long-term medical treatment, lost wages, pain or disability.

 But the action came too little too late for some implant patients.
 Many of the thousands of people who received the hip devices have filed lawsuits against Stryker for the damages they’ve suffered.

 If you’ve experienced Stryker Rejuvenate side effects, you may be entitled to compensation.
 Contact Ward Black Law today to get answers to your questions and discuss your potential Stryker Rejuvenate recall lawsuit.
-You can reach us by phone: 336-333-2244 or toll-free at 1-877-256-1214 or by email.
+You can reach us online, by phone at 1-800-531-9191, or by email.